chris-eckinger/stable-diffusion-2-artists/README.md

 Most of the artists listed here are either modern digital artists or have a style that I think is cool.

-All images are generated with model 1.4 and the following parameters:
+All images are generated with model 2.1 and the following parameters:

 Prompt: \<artist name> art
 Seed: 0
-Size: 512x512
+Size: 768x768
-CSG: 7.5
+Guidance Scale: 7.5
 Sampling Steps: 30